 To become an UST inspector, a person must:

-Discipline.
-The State of Alaska may suspend or revoke worker certification if the certified worker is found to have fraudulently obtained certification; fails to meet the requirements of 18 AAC 78; fails to meet any law pertaining to the services performed under certification; or falsifies a document regarding tank work done.
+- The State of Alaska may suspend or revoke worker certification if the certified worker is found to have fraudulently obtained certification, fails to meet the requirements of 18 AAC 78, fails to meet any law pertaining to the services performed under certification, or falsifies a document regarding tank work done.

-DOL sends UST workers one Biennial Underground Storage Tank Workers Certification Renewal notice and form.
-A renewal form can also be obtained from the DOL web page using the following link: http://www.dced.state.ak.us/occ/pub/ust4289.pdf
+- DOL sends UST workers one Biennial Underground Storage Tank Workers Certification Renewal notice and form.
+Download the renewal form (PDF).

-Work Experience.
-Your application will include a work verification form that must be filled out and signed by a person already certified at the time of the project who can personally attest to your experience.
-Out of state experience is considered on a case-by-case basis.
+- Your application will include a work verification form that must be filled out and signed by a person already certified at the time of the project who can personally attest to your experience.
+Out-of-state experience is considered on a case-by-case basis.

 Tank Worker Application

-Application Package On-Line.
-We have created a complete on-line application.
+- We have created a complete online application.
 Please download the following:

 For additional information on training and certification, visit the International Code Council website.